shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise3.md

 ## HOL3: Exercise 3: Setup test failover

+### Estimated time:

 In this exercise, you will deploy a Test Failover to the replicated Virtual Machine which allows you to test the sanity of the virtualized workload without interrupting your production workload or ongoing replication.

+## Lab objectives

+In this exercise, you will complete the following task:

+- Task 1: Setup test failover

+### Task 1: Setup test failover

 1. On the **Recovery Service Vault page**, click on **Replicated Items (1)** under **Protected Items** and select **AzureArcVM (2)** that you replicated in the previous exercise.
     ![Screenshot of the replicate items.](Images/hol3-e3-s2.png "replicate items")